University of Ulm: Academy for Science, Industry and Technology

 new offer is a three-semester program in "Commercial Mediation and Organizational Development", which consists of nine modules and follows the guidelines of the Federal Association for Mediation in Commerce and the Workplace.
 Within another newly integrated program on intercultural training, the problems of intercultural communication and interaction were dealt with.
 The aim here is to shorten the adaptation phase in a foreign culture during a stay abroad and thereby ease integration into the new studying or working environment.
 In 2008, 875 participants took advantage of the academy's course offerings.
 The most popular in terms of participant numbers was again the "Compact Seminar Emergency Medicine", followed by the course offerings from the International Center for Advanced Studies (ICAS) and the distance learning programmes in actuarial science.

 The Science Park

 The University of Ulm's campus is located on a hill on the outskirts of the city of Ulm hosts a variety of public and industrial research and development programs, as well as three major hospitals – jointly referred to as the science park.

 Organization

 The university is composed of four divisions, which in German universities traditionally are called faculties, and separate institutes.
-The four faculties are the medical faculty, the engineering and computer science faculty, the natural science faculty and the mathematics and economics faculty.
+The four faculties are the medical faculty, the engineering, computer science and psychology faculty, the natural sciences faculty and the mathematics and economics faculty.
 A university hospital is associated with the medical faculty.